 This partly has to do with tech industry itself.
 Keeping up with rapidly changing advancements in technology puts a huge amount of pressure on companies trying to stay ahead of the curve.
 Workers are often drawn to tech because they are passionate and appreciate a workplace that thrives on innovation; however, if companies don’t provide a supportive workplace culture, employees may burn out before they reach their full potential.

-What tech companies can do: While tech employees often feel tapped out, 73 percent of people working in tech still feel a sense of belonging at their organization.
+What tech companies can do: While tech employees often feel tapped out, 73 percent of people working in tech still feel a sense of belonging at their organisation.
 The best tech companies will provide employee experiences that harness their employee’s passions.
 Beware of trends that have driven workplace culture in the past but are now outdated.
 For example, in the tech and manufacturing industries, job rotation was adopted to address employees' feelings of monotony, boredom, and fatigue.
 These practices are no longer in sync with new technology and work needs and may actually increase dissatisfaction.
-A study of employees in Taiwan found that returning to job specialization actually “raises professional efficacy and reduces employees' feeling of job burnout.”
-Consider providing more opportunities for your employees to specialize in a particular skill.
+A study of employees in Taiwan found that returning to job specialisation actually “raises professional efficacy and reduces employees' feeling of job burnout.”
+Consider providing more opportunities for your employees to specialise in a particular skill.
 Their growth and mastery of the skill will help alleviate symptoms of burnout by giving them the opportunity to become an expert.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.